A Guide to New Zealand'sCoffee Roasters

 Their house blend, ‘Jailbreaker’, is an ever evolving mix of beans from around the world, roasted to perfection at their café, Addington Coffee Co-op.

-Andy Norman and David Pai are the friends behind Coffee Embassy.
+Andy Norman and David Pai are the friends behind Embassy Coffee.
 In 2014 they turned their mutual desire to source the freshest coffee possible for their cafés and wholesale clients, into reality.

 Common Ground Espresso